MiahDrao97/iter_z/README.md

 ## Implementation Details
 If you have a transformed iterator, it holds a pointer to the original.
-The original and the transformed iterator move forward together unless you create a clone.
+The original and the transformed iterator move forward together.
-If you encounter unexpected behavior with multiple iterators, this may be due to all of them pointing to the same source.
+If you encounter unexpected behavior with multiple iterators, this may be due to all of them pointing to the same source, which may necessitate creating a clone.

-Methods such as `enumerateToBuffer()`, `enumerateToOwnedSlice()`, `orderBy()`, and other queries start at the current offset.
+Methods such as `enumerateToBuffer()`, `enumerateToOwnedSlice()`, `orderBy()`, etc. start at the current offset.
-If you wish to start from the beginning, make sure to call `reset()`.
+If you wish to start from the beginning, make sure to call `reset()` beforehand.

 ## Extensibility
 You are free to create your own iterator!